chsasank/chsasank.github.io/_posts/2016-05-31-plantvillage-tutorial.md

 I also have trained resnet-34 ([ResNet](http://arxiv.org/abs/1512.03385) is the winner of the latest imagenet challenge) and got almost the same F-Score.

+You can train these yourself using [accompaying repo](https://github.com/chsasank/plantvillage-challenge)
+<span id="code-bugs" class="margin-toggle sidenote-number"></span>
-You can train these yourself using [accompaying repo](https://github.com/chsasank/plantvillage-challenge){% sidenote sidelast Feel free to mail me if you have found any bugs. %} :
+<span class="sidenote">Feel free to mail me if you have found any bugs.</span> :

 ```
 git clone git@github.com:chsasank/plantvillage-challenge.git